-The percentage of roadway miles with a PQI of 2.90 or higher is 85% (compared to 82.8% in 2021), which is over the target of 75%.
-The weighted average PQI for all mileage is 3.42 (the same as 2021), which exceeds the target of 3.10.
+The percentage of roadway miles with a PQI of 2.90 or higher is 86.5% (compared to 85% in 2022), which is over the target of 75%.
+The weighted average PQI for all mileage is 3.45 (vs. 3.40 in 2022), which exceeds the target of 3.10.

-Description 2022 Weighted Average PQI Rating Description
+Description Weighted Average PQI Rating Description

+2023 2022

-All Roads 3.42 (2021 = 3.42) Good
+All Roads 3.45 3.42 Good

-CSAH Roads 3.48 (2021 = 3.46) Good
+CSAH Roads 3.51 3.48 Good

-County Roads 3.26 (2021 = 3.17) Fair
+County Roads 3.31 3.26 Good

-UT Roads 3.06 (2021 = 3.13) Fair
+UT Roads 3.09 3.06 Fair

-What was changed to meet this goal: The Department felt it was important to set targets that would reflect where the County's system should be.
+What Was Changed to Meet this Goal: The Department felt it was important to set targets that would reflect where the County's system should be.
 Since 2012, it has made significant progress toward its goal, and has now surpassed it.
-A shift toward doing more preservation projects (such as, mill and overlays, reclaim and overlays and bituminous overlays), along with more preventative maintenance (such as crack sealing, chip seals and micro-surfacing) has continued to push the numbers in the right direction.
+A shift toward doing more preservation projects (such as, mill and overlays, reclaim and overlays and bituminous overlays), along with more preventative maintenance (such as crack sealing, chip seals and microsurfacing) has continued to push the numbers in the right direction.
 St. Louis County Public Works continues to implement a pavement management system and will further refine its use as well as continue to evaluate all potential sources of revenue and establish a new target.